 The Dodd-Frank Act mandates advisory votes on executive compensation (aka management "say on pay" or MSOP) for a proxy or consent or authorization for an annual or other meeting of the shareholders that includes required SEC compensation disclosures.
-This non-binding shareholder vote on compensation must be included in a proxy or consent or authorization at least once every 3 years.
+This non-binding shareholder vote on compensation must be included in a proxy or consent or authorization at least once every three years.

 In general, the management say on pay (MSOP) ballot item is the primary focus of voting on executive pay practices - dissatisfaction with compensation practices can be expressed by voting against the MSOP proposal rather than voting AGAINST or WITHHOLDING from the compensation committee.
 However, if there is no MSOP on the ballot, then the negative vote will apply to members of the compensation committee.
-In addition, in egregious cases, or if the board fails to respond to concerns raised by a prior MSOP proposal, then voting AGAINST or WITHHOLDING votes from compensation committee members (or, if the full board is deemed accountable, all directors) is warranted.
+In addition, in egregious cases, or if the board fails to respond to concerns raised by a prior MSOP proposal, then Social Advisory Services will vote AGAINST or WITHHOLD votes from compensation committee members (or, if the full board is deemed accountable, all directors).
 If the negative factors involve equity-based compensation, then a vote AGAINST an equity-based plan proposal presented for shareholder approval may be appropriate.
-In evaluating MSOP proposals, the degree to which social and environmental considerations are incorporated into compensation programs and executive pay decision-making will also be assessed - to the extent that proxy statement Compensation Discussion and Analysis (CD&A) disclosures permit.
+In evaluating MSOP proposals, Social Advisory Services will also assess to what degree social and environmental considerations are incorporated into compensation programs and executive pay decision-making - to the extent that proxy statement Compensation Discussion and Analysis (CD&A) disclosures permit.